 Record of Decision:

-The Record of Decision, issued by the NYSDEC in March 2006, describes the remedial goals and specific remedial requirements for the site to achieve those goals.
-For the Sag Harbor site the goals, and summarized in the NYSDEC’s Fact Sheet announcing the Record of Decision, are:
+The Record of Decision described the remedial goals and specific remedial requirements for the site to achieve those goals.
+For the Sag Harbor site the goals are:

 Further, the remediation goals for the site include attaining to the extent practicable:

-The remedial requirements for the Sag Harbor site, as listed in the NYSDEC Fact Sheet, are:
+The remedial requirements for the Sag Harbor site were:

 Description of Work:

-The remediation work will consist of excavation of contaminated soil in the top 10 to 15 feet of the site and on several surrounding properties.
-Constructing and completing the remedy consists of several activities:
+The remediation work consisted of excavation of contaminated soil in the top 10 to 15 feet of the site and on several surrounding properties.
+Constructing and completing the remedy consisted of several activities:

-- Prior to excavation, a soil mix wall will be installed around the perimeter of the excavated area.
+• Prior to excavation, a soil mix wall was installed around the perimeter of the excavated area.
 The purpose of the wall is to provide stability during the excavation and to assist in dewatering the hole.
 A soil wall was chosen instead of sheet piling to reduce the impacts of noise and vibration on the community.
-The wall will extend approximately 1000 feet around the perimeter and be 10 to 15 feet wide.
+The wall extends approximately 1000 feet around the perimeter and is 10 to 15 feet wide.

-- Once the wall is installed, a temporary fabric structure (tent) will be erected on the site over the area being excavated.
-This structure helps control the release of vapors and dust during the excavation activities.
-The tent is operated under negative pressure, air from within the tent will be continually evacuated and treated using carbon filtration prior to release.
-The tent will be moved from one area to another through the course of the excavation activities.
-Between 15,000 and 20,000 cubic yards of material will be excavated from the site.
-Excavation and backfilling will generate between 2500 and 3000 trucking trips over a several month period, or 30-40 trucks per day.
-A trucking plan to minimize traffic impacts has been developed with the Village Police Department and no trucking will occur on weekends.
+• After the wall was installed, a temporary fabric structure (tent) was erected on the site, and placed over the areas being excavated.
+This structure helped control the release of vapors and dust during the excavation activities.
+The tent operated under negative pressure, air from within the tent being continually evacuated and treated using carbon filtration prior to release.
+The tent was moved from one area to another through the course of the excavation activities.
+Approximately 20,000 cubic yards of material were excavated from the site.
+A trucking plan to minimize traffic impacts was developed with the Village Police Department and worked effectively.

-- During excavation activities a dewatering system will be used to lower the groundwater levels at the site, allowing more efficient and complete removal of impacted soils.
-Water will be removed from the subsurface using a series of pumps and wellpoints.
-The water will be treated to remove site related contaminants to meet state permit limits prior to discharge.
-Estimates of the rates of pumping range from 750,000 to 1,000,000 gallons per day.
-The treated water will be discharged through a pipe to an area of Sag Harbor Cove specifically chosen because minimal impact to water salinity will occur there.
-The pipe will be located and clearly marked so as not to interfere with marine navigation.
+• During excavation activities a dewatering system was used to lower the groundwater levels at the site, allowing more efficient and complete removal of impacted soils.
+Water was removed from the subsurface using a series of pumps and wellpoints.
+The water was treated in a temporary facility built on site to remove site related contaminants to meet state permit limits prior to discharge.
+The rates of pumping ranged from 500,000 to 1,000,000 gallons per day.
+The treated water was discharged through a pipe to an area of Sag Harbor Cove specifically chosen because minimal impact to water salinity would occur there.
+The pipe was located and clearly marked to not interfere with marine navigation.
+Current measurements show that there was no measurable impact on salinity or other environmental factors in the Cove.

-- The hole will be backfilled using certified clean soil from a local source.
-Backfilling will occur as the excavation of other areas of the site goes forward.
-Following the completion of activities, the site will be returned to current grade and all of the equipment used during the remediation will be demobilized.
+• The hole was backfilled using certified clean soil from a local source, and the site returned to current grade.
+All of the equipment used during the remediation will be demobilized.

 Other Key Elements:

-- All work related to construction of the remedy will be undertaken between September 2008 and May 2009.
-No work will be conducted during the “summer season” to minimize disruption to community activities.
+• All work related to construction of the remedy was undertaken between September 2008 and Memorial Day 2009.
+There was no work during the “season” to minimize disruption to community activities.
+The project was finished on time.

-- A Community Air Monitoring Plan will be in place throughout the project as well as continued testing of the water influent and effluent from the dewatering system.
-The excavation will be continually monitored to ensure that all accessible source material is removed.
+• A Community Air Monitoring Plan was in place throughout the project as well as continued testing of the water influent and effluent from the dewatering system.
+Any exceedances of dust or chemical emissions from the site were transient and at levels below health or environmental impacts.